imattau/PeerTube2Nostr/README.md

 ```

 Tip: type `/` in interactive mode to show available commands.
-With `textual` installed, `interactive` runs a full-screen TUI with a log view, status bar, and command input.
+With `textual` installed, `interactive` runs a full-screen TUI with a log view, status bar, command input, and a `/` command palette.
+Press `d` to toggle the dashboard panels.
 If `textual` isn't available, it falls back to the line-based prompt (with `prompt_toolkit` features if installed).

 ## Post format (what gets published)